dlab-berkeley/Command-Line-Fundamentals/lessons/1_Command_line.md

 # D-Lab Command Line Workshop
-📝 **Poll**: What operating system do you use?
+📝 **Poll** {Command Line}{1-1}: What operating system do you use?
 Have you used command line?
 If yes, what program did you use?

 ---
 **_Learning Objectives_:**
 1. Understand the role of the command shell in operating system interactions.
 2. Understand and navigate through directories and paths.
-3. Practice creating, moving, and deleting files and directories.
+3. Use command line for creating, moving, and deleting files and directories.
-4. Use pipes and redirection to combine commands.
+4. Apply pipes and redirection to combine commands.
 ---

 ## Introduction to Command Line